 - a) Pedagogical Leadership: coconstructing, designing and critically assessing culturally inclusive learning opportunities that integrate voice and perspectives, strengths, interests and needs.
-The learning opportunities will incorporate a variety of technologies and resources and are reflective of Ministry of Education curriculum - b) Pedagogical Documentation: assembling visible records (for example, written notes, photos, videos, audio recordings, artefacts and records of learning) that enable educators, families, caregivers, guardians and learners to discuss, interpret and reflect upon the learning process
+The learning opportunities will incorporate a variety of technologies and resources and are reflective of Ministry of Education curriculum - b) Pedagogical Documentation: assembling visible records (for example, written notes, photos, videos, audio recordings, artefacts and records of learning) that enable educators, parents, families, caregivers, guardians and learners to discuss, interpret and reflect upon the learning process - c) Critical Reflection: critically analyzing educational issues associated with this Additional Qualification utilizing scholarly research through multiple representations (for example, narratives, written documentation and images or graphics)

-- c) Critical Reflection: critically analyzing educational issues associated with this AQ utilizing scholarly research through multiple representations (for example, narratives, written documentation and images or graphics) - d) Critical Action Research: engaging in individual and/or collaborative action research that is informed by the critical exploration of various action research approaches - e) Case Inquiry: critically reflecting on and inquiring into professional practice through case writing and/or case discussion - f) Transition Plan: critically reflecting on and analyzing a transition plan and generating recommendations for enhancement - g) Narrative Inquiry: collaboratively and critically analyzing narratives of teaching and learning through a number of lenses (for example, professional identity, professional efficacy, ethical leadership and critical pedagogies) utilizing the processes of narrative writing and/or narrative discussion - Pedagogical Portfolio: creating a professional portfolio that critically analyzes teaching and learning philosophies, assumptions, practices and pedagogies designed to inform ethical and democratic learning environments
+- d) Critical Action Research: engaging in individual and/or collaborative action research that is informed by the critical exploration of various action research approaches - e) Case Inquiry: critically reflecting on and inquiring into professional practice through case writing and/or case discussion - f) Transition Plan: critically reflecting on and analyzing a transition plan and generating recommendations for enhancement - g) Narrative Inquiry: collaboratively and critically analyzing narratives of teaching and learning through a number of lenses (for example, professional identity, professional efficacy, ethical leadership and critical pedagogies) utilizing the processes of narrative writing and/or narrative discussion

-- i) Innovative Learning Experience: designing and facilitating an engaging, innovative learning experience that reflects differentiated instruction, universal design and the tiered approach - j) Generating a board vision for the promotion and implementation of philosophy courses in secondary education - k) Partnership Plan: designing a comprehensive plan that engages learners, families, caregivers, guardians and the school and local communities in collaborative partnerships that support learning, growth and well-being - I.E.P.
-Development: collaboratively developing an I.E.P. with families, caregivers, guardians, learners and the school team - m) Visual Narrative: creating a visual narrative (for example, digital story) that helps to support the collective professional identity of the teaching profession and advances professional knowledge and pedagogy.
+- Pedagogical Portfolio: creating a professional portfolio that critically analyzes teaching and learning philosophies, assumptions, practices and pedagogies designed to inform ethical and democratic learning environments - i) Innovative Learning Experience: designing and facilitating an engaging, innovative learning experience that reflects differentiated instruction, universal design and the tiered approach - j) Partnership Plan: designing a comprehensive plan that engages learners, parents, families, caregivers, guardians and the school and local communities in collaborative partnerships that support learning, growth and wellbeing

+- k) I.E.P.
+Development: collaboratively supporting an I.E.P. with parents, families, caregivers, guardians, learners and the school team - I) Visual Narrative: creating a visual narrative (for example, digital story) that helps to support the collective professional identity of the teaching profession and advances professional knowledge and pedagogy.